BrandynLo/OCI_WebHosting_Terraform/README.md

 - **Oracle Cloud Account** – You must have an Oracle Cloud account and set up your OCI credentials.
 [Create an Oracle Cloud Account](https://www.oracle.com/cloud/free/)
 - **OCI CLI** – Install the Oracle Cloud Infrastructure Command Line Interface (CLI) to authenticate and interact with your OCI tenancy.
 [OCI CLI Installation Guide](https://docs.oracle.com/en-us/iaas/Content/SDKDocs/cliinstall.htm)

-## Usage and General Oracle Cloud Always Free Tier Limits:
--Proceed with caution on additional cost allocation as currently:

--These are the listed support for free-tier within OCI as of Nov.2025.
-- 2 VMs (each with 1 OCPU and 1 GB RAM) eligible for Always Free.

-- Block Storage:

-- 100 GB of block storage (shared across all free-tier VMs).

-- Public IPs:

-- 1 Public IP per free VM is free (additional ones might incur charges).

-- Bandwidth:

-- 10 TB outbound data transfer per month is free.

 ## Security Overview – Hardened & Ready for Production